ramarolahy/goodbooks_flask/README.md

 On the book page view, the review submitted by the reader will be displayed at the very top.

-I did get time to refactor the search commands to core SQL.
+I did not get time to refactor the search commands to core SQL.
 Implementing the app with SQLAlchemy allowed me to work faster and I was planning on refactoring later but ran out of time.

 **Active users:**